-The Cornish make a delicious cheese using them, the Nepalese make curries and some people even use them for clothing.
-Read on for our expert guide to nettles and then go nettle foraging!
+Stinging nettles are more than just needled irritants, the Cornish make a delicious cheese using them, the Nepalese make curries and some people even use them for clothing.
+Nettles in the UK are often known as common nettle, stinging nettle or leaf nettle.

-When is the best time to eat nettles?
+What is the best time to forage for nettles?

 Why do nettles sting?